Have you ever been shopping for a camera and been bamboozled by a barrage of acronyms that you didn’t recognize?

 HDR images are often known as ‘scene-referred’ because they more closely reflect what the human eye sees than standard photos.

-Derived from the International Organisation for Standardisation, ISO originally referred to the speed of photographic negative materials.
+Derived from the International Organization for Standardization, ISO originally referred to the speed of photographic negative materials.
 It denotes the sensitivity to the amount of light in a shot.